actsasrob/lircdo/README_lircd.conf.md

 From the [channel_action](https://github.com/actsasrob/lircdo_ask/blob/master/README_using_skill.md#channel_action_intent) table click the link for the [LircChannelAction table](https://github.com/actsasrob/lircdo_ask/blob/master/README_using_skill.md#LircChannelAction) slot.

-From the 'lircdo server meta Key & Value' column you see the action value change the channel is "CHANNEL_CHANGE".
+From the 'lircdo server meta Key & Value' column you see the action value to change the channel is "CHANNEL_CHANGE".
 Add the following action meta key line to the script:

     # meta: action=CHANNEL_CHANGE